 - Sexual Intercourse should be avoided for three weeks after surgery as it may induce bleeding.
 This may then be resumed when you are comfortable.

 - You are at increased risk of developing venous thromboembolism (blood clots) in the weeks following your hospital admission.
 It will help reduce the risk if you keep active.
 If your calf becomes swollen, red and painful or if you should experience chest pains or difficulty in breathing you must seek immediate medical advice either by telephoning the ward on which you were a patient, call the NHS 111 service, or contact your doctor.
 Alternatively you can attend the hospital Emergency Department.

 Please make sure that you read the leaflet given to you ‘Venous Thromboembolism (VTE) – Reducing the risk’ carefully in the patient information pack at the side of your hospital bed.

 It is your responsibility to ensure that you are fit to drive following your surgery.
 However you should refrain from driving for at least two weeks following this surgery.
 Your hospital doctors will be happy to provide you with advice on request.

 The nurse discharging you from hospital will check that you understand the advice given to you in this leaflet.
 The nurse will also check you have the right medication to go home with and give you information about your medicines.
 You will also be given an Immediate Discharge Letter which is a summary of your hospital visit.
 This will include details about further appointments that have been made following your surgery.

-Should you require further advice on the issues contained in this leaflet, please do not hesitate to contact the Urology Department on telephone number (01482) 623015.
+Should you require further advice on the issues contained in this leaflet, please do not hesitate to contact the Department of Urology (01482) 623015